nanvel/blog/2016/02/sql.md

 A [relational database](https://en.wikipedia.org/wiki/Relational_database) is a digital database whose organization is based on the relational model of data, as proposed by E.F.
 Codd in 1970.

+Relational databases are specifically designed to manage relationships:

+- each entity (row) can be uniquely identified by a primary key
+- entities are normalized.
+The data for a unique entity is stored only once, and related entities store just its primary key.
+Changing the data of an entity has to happen in only one place
+- entities can be joined at query time, allowing for cross-entity search
+- changes to a single entity are atomic, consistent, isolated, and durable (ACID)
+- most relational databases support ACID transactions across multiple entities

 Alternative technologies:

 - object-oriented databases